 - Support Enhanced App Permissions (camera, microphone, etc...)

 - Clean up your architecture to use cross platform frameworks and APIs properly.

-Do all these changes in Mojave have you wondering just how you’re going to keep your app current?
+If you have a spare Mac or a spare partition on your hard drive, go ahead download and try macOS Mojave through the developer program or the beta program today.
+Do all these changes in Mojave have you wondering just how you're going to keep your app current?
 If you need help updating your macOS app, contact Bright Digit today.